rakhimov/scram/doc/probability_analysis.rst

 Importance Analysis
 ===================

-Importance analysis is performed for basic events.
+Importance analysis is performed for basic events that appear in minimal cut sets.
 Currently, for calculations the same configurations are applied as for probability analysis.
 The analysis is performed by default on command-line call with probability data.
 The following factors are calculated: